Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Experiments

 We conducted comprehensive ablation studies to investigate the impact of three critical hyperparameters: the number of experts ($n$) in the MoAE module, the number of MoAE layers, and the proportion of the SFER dataset utilized during dual-modal pre-training and joint fine-tuning.

 Our experiments first focused on the structural parameters of the MoAE module.
-The results indicate that the model achieves optimal performance in both the FERV39K and DFEW datasets when the MoAE module is configured with eight experts, as illustrated in Fig. \ref{fig:ablation_num_moe_experts}.
-Any deviation from this optimal number, whether an increase or decrease, results in marginal performance degradation.
-Similarly, our investigation into the impact of MoAE layer count reveals that incorporating six MoAE layers yields the best performance, as shown in Fig. \ref{fig:ablation_num_moe_layers}.
+The results indicate that the model achieves optimal performance in both the FERV39K and DFEW datasets when the MoAE module is configured with 8 experts, as illustrated in Fig. \ref{fig:ablation_num_moe_experts}.
+Any deviation from this optimal number, whether an increase or decrease, results in marginal performance degradation. {This suggests that 8 experts strike an effective balance between sufficient model capacity to learn diverse features and mitigating the risks of overfitting or excessive computational overhead that might arise from a larger number of experts. }Similarly, our investigation into the impact of MoAE layer count reveals that incorporating six MoAE layers yields the best performance, as shown in Fig. \ref{fig:ablation_num_moe_layers}.
 Deviating from this number leads to a noticeable decline in performance.
 These findings suggest that replacing the final six ViT layers with MoAE layers establishes an optimal balance between task-specific adaptation and preservation of general knowledge.

 Beyond structural parameters, we also explored the impact of external training data.
 As depicted in Fig. \ref{fig:ablation_pretrain_data}, increasing the proportion of the SFER dataset during the pre-training phase leads to consistent performance improvements on the DFEW dataset (up to 2.87\%/3.04\% UAR/WAR gain), whereas the impact on FERV39k is less pronounced (approximately 0.49\%/1.07\% UAR/WAR improvement).
 These differences may reflect variations in dataset characteristics, such as scale, label noise, or inherent task difficulty.
 Both datasets achieve peak performance when the entire SFER dataset is employed during pre-training, indicating that pre-training on SFER data is generally advantageous, especially for DFEW.
-Regarding the SFER dataset utilization during fine-tuning, our experiments reveal that employing 50\% of the SFER data per epoch produces optimal results, as depicted in Fig. \ref{fig:ablation_finetune_data}.
-However, increasing the proportion beyond 50\% offers no additional benefits and may potentially bias the optimization trajectory of the DFER task.
+Regarding the SFER dataset utilization during fine-tuning, our experiments reveal that {increasing the proportion of SFER data from scratch enhances performance.
+Notably, using 50\% of the SFER data yields optimal results, as illustrated in Fig. \ref{fig:ablation_finetune_data}.
+However, further increasing the proportion beyond this point} offers no additional benefits and could bias the optimization trajectory of the DFER task, {potentially leading to a degradation in DFER performance.}